 Does Talcum Powder Contain Asbestos?

 One of the critical questions that the jury had to decide was whether the talcum powder products at the center of the case contained asbestos.
 The plaintiffs claimed that Johnson & Johnson knew about asbestos in its talc products as early as the 1970s, but it never warned consumers about the potential dangers of using those products.
-The company, however, argued that its own tests, as well as test conducted by the U.S. Food and Drug Administration, have repeatedly failed to find any in Johnson & Johnson talcum powder products.
+The company, however, argued that its own tests, as well as a test conducted by the U.S. Food and Drug Administration, have repeatedly failed to find any in Johnson & Johnson talcum powder products.

 What may have been the deciding factor is the plaintiffs’ argument that the tests employed by both J&J and the FDA were flawed.
 As such, lawyers for the plaintiff argued, Johnson & Johnson should have put labels on its Johnson’s Baby Powder and Shower-to-Shower Body Powder products to warn consumers of the potential cancer risk.
 The company claims that no such warning label is necessary, however, because its products are safe and asbestos-free.